konstantinidiskostas/Medical-AI-Assistant/README.md

 # Medical AI Assistant 🩺🤖

 A modern medical history management system and diagnosis support tool powered by Artificial Intelligence.
-This project is part of my undergraduate thesis.
+This project is my undergraduate thesis.

 ## 📋 Description
 The application allows healthcare professionals to manage patient profiles, record medical cases, and receive AI-generated diagnostic support based on clinical data.